aptos-labs/developer-docs/apps/docusaurus/docs/guides/keyless-accounts.md

 ## Terminology

 - **OpenID Connect (OIDC)**: is the identity authentication protocol used to enable federated identity verification.
-This protocol is what is used when a user goes through the “Sign in with Google” flow for example.
+This protocol is what is used when a user goes through the "Sign in with Google" flow for example.
 - **Identity Provider (IdP)**: is the trusted authority who authenticates your identity via OIDC.
 Supported example includes: Google.
 - **JSON Web Token (JWT):** is an open standard used to share security information between two parties — a client and a server.
 Each JWT contains encoded JSON objects, including a set of claims.
 JWTs are signed using a cryptographic algorithm to ensure that the claims cannot be altered after the token is issued.
   - `iss`, an identifier for the OIDC provider (e.g., https://accounts.google.com)